-• select suitable accounting policies and then apply them consistently;

-- make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Group and College will continue in operation.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Group and College will continue in operation.

-The College has prepared a detailed budget covering the period to 30 June 2025.
-The Trustees have concluded that the Endowment distribution under the spending rule (explained on page 21), together with £25m undrawn headroom on the revolving credit facility which is in place to May 2023 and will be replaced with a facility commensurate to the College's needs over the following five years, provide sufficient assurance that the College will be able to continue to meet its commitments.
+The College has prepared a detailed budget covering the period to 30 June 2026.
+The Trustees have concluded that the Endowment distribution under the spending rule (explained on page 21), together with £50m undrawn headroom (at 30 June 2023) on the revolving credit facility which is in place to May 2028, provide sufficient assurance that the College will be able to continue to meet its commitments.
 Accordingly, the trustees believe the College's financial resources are sufficient to ensure there are no material uncertainties around its ability to continue as a going concern for the foreseeable future, being at least 12 months from the date of approval of the financial statements, and have therefore prepared the financial statements on the going concern basis.